turbot/guardrails-docs/docs/guides/iam/advanced/index.md

 a specific set of resources they manage.
 All teams have access to the Guardrails console and API with `Turbot/Operator`.
 Guardrails Administrators have `Turbot/Owner`.
 All policies and workspace changes must be reviewed before deployment.
-Creating or altering smart folders, creating new folders, importing accounts and other high risk activities are reserved for the Guardrails Admins.
+Creating or altering policy packs, creating new folders, importing accounts and other high risk activities are reserved for the Guardrails Admins.

 Their environment included: